solana-labs/solana-web3.js/packages/rpc-subscriptions/README.md

 ### `getRpcSubscriptionsTransportWithSubscriptionCoalescing(transport)`

 Given an `RpcSubscriptionsTransport`, will return a new transport that coalesces identical subscriptions into a single subscription request to the server.
-The determination of whether a subscription is the same as another is based on the `subscriptionConfigurationHash` returned by its `RpcSubscriptionsPlan`.
+The determination of whether a subscription is the same as another is based on the `rpcRequest` returned by its `RpcSubscriptionsPlan`.
 The subscription will only be aborted once all subscribers abort, or there is an error.